-Comport TCP Client ICP Server Lpd printer Text file Prilog Email FTP Client Port number 10000
+comport ICP Client ICP Server Lpd printer Iext file Prilog Email FTP Client Port number 10000 a TCP conver only needs the part number on which to listen for incoming connections.
+In a

 The TCP server only needs the port number on which to listen for incoming connections.
 In a computer with more than one IP interface (NIC), Prilog listens to all interfaces.